 PRO TIP: Take off the backing for a more straightforward sticker peel.

-Why are stickers important for the fine motor?
+Why are stickers important for fine motor skills?

 For starters, fine motor practice is going strong in this activity.
 See these little chubby fingers grasping the sticker?
 My three-year-old is strengthening his small hand muscles.